 Here are some items to include in your summary:

 - A brief description of your project

-- Make sure to include the project’s overall goal — and why it’s important to the organization
+- Make sure to include the project’s overall goal — and why it’s vital to the organization

 - A list of all activities that have occurred since your last report